gryphonshafer/Unit-Duration/README.md

             unit_type   => 'short',
             compress    => 0,
         },
-        'default', # table name or $table string or table structure );
+        'default', # table name or table string or table structure );

 ## sum\_as